outpaddling/libxtend/README.md

 them.

-To facilitate easy packaging, the Makefile respects standard make/environment variables such as CC, CFLAGS, PREFIX, etc.

-The default install prefix is ../local.
-Clone libxtend and dependent apps into sibling directories so that ../local represents a common path to all of them.

 To facilitate easy packaging, the Makefile respects standard make/environment variables such as CC, CFLAGS, PREFIX, etc.  For example, to install to /myprefix: